Evers promises to fight election constitutional amendment

 "I believe that we should have the same set of rules for everybody in Wisconsin," Vos said earlier this month.
 "Finding exactly what that will look like, I haven't seen the final draft, but I'm supportive of the concept."

 Evers has not met regularly with Republican legislative leaders over his three years as governor, with each side often blaming the other for the lack of communication.
-Evers said he did not think his relationships with Vos and Senate Majority Leader Devin LeMahieu were irreparable.
+Evers said he did not think his relationship with Vos and Senate Majority Leader Devin LeMahieu was irreparable.

 "I don't know if it's ever beyond repair," Evers said.
 "I don't dislike any Republican or Democrat, even when they disagree with me.
 So if there's ways that meeting with them on a regular basis or whatever is going to accomplish something, we will.
 We will do that."